Place des Vosges

-The Place des Vosges (/fr/), originally the Place Royale, is the oldest planned square in Paris, France.
-It is located in the Marais district, and it straddles the dividing-line between the 3rd and 4th arrondissements of Paris.
-It is the oldest square in Paris, just before the Place Dauphine.
+The Place des Vosges (/fr/; lit.
+'Vosges Square'), originally the Place Royale ('Royal Square'), is the oldest planned square in Paris, just before the Place Dauphine.
+It is located in the Marais district, and it straddles the dividing-line between the 3rd and 4th arrondissements.
 It is an enclosed square, accessible via a main street on one of its four sides and two streets running beneath pavilions.
-It was a fashionable and expensive square to live in during the 17th and 18th centuries, and one of the main reasons for the chic nature of Le Marais among the Parisian nobility.
-Along with the Place des Victoires, Place Dauphine, Place Vendôme and Place de la Concorde, it is one of the five royal squares in Paris.
+It was a fashionable and expensive square to live in during the 17th and 18th centuries, and one of the main reasons for the chic nature of the Marais among the Parisian nobility.
+Along with the Place des Victoires, the Place Dauphine, the Place Vendôme and the Place de la Concorde, it is one of the five royal squares in Paris.

 History

 Originally known as the Place Royale, the Place des Vosges was built by Henry IV of France from 1605 to 1612.
 A true square (140 m × 140 m), it embodied one of the first European programs of royal city planning (Plaza Mayor in Madrid, begun in 1590, precedes it).
 It was built on the site of the Hôtel des Tournelles and its gardens, which were demolished by Catherine de' Medici.

 The reverse of a 5 French francs 1959 banknote of the French national bank (Banque de France) with a portrait of Victor Hugo.
 To the right is an image of the Place des Vosges.

 The Place Royale was inaugurated in 1612 with a grand carrousel to celebrate the engagement of Louis XIII and Anne of Austria, and became a prototype of the residential squares of European cities that were to come.
 What was new about the Place Royale, was that the house-fronts were all built to the same design, probably by Jean Baptiste Androuet du Cerceau, of red brick with strips of stone quoins over vaulted arcades that stand on square pillars.
 The steeply pitched blue slate roofs are pierced with discreet small-paned dormers above the pedimented dormers that stand upon the cornices.
 Only the north range was built with the vaulted ceilings that the "galleries" were meant to have.

 There are two pavilions that rise higher than the unified roofline of the square on the north and south faces and offer access to the square through triple arches.
 Though they are designated the Pavilion of the King and of the Queen, no royal has ever lived in the aristocratic square, except for Anne of Austria who lived in the Pavilion de la Reine for a short while.
 The Place Royale inspired subsequent developments of Paris that created a suitable urban background for the French aristocracy and nobility.